Software Components

 To view the full list of discovered software, navigate to Resources > Software Components > All Software Components.

-As with other list views in Device42, you can sort the discovered software components using the column headers, the various Advanced filters on the right side of the page, the search box at the top of the page, or the bulk actions in the Actions dropdown.
+As with other list views in Device42, you can sort the discovered software components using the column headers, filter using the Advanced filters on the right, or search using the search box at the top.
+Use the Actions dropdown for bulk actions.

 Click the software Name to view and edit an existing component.